-The Voluntary Assisted Dying Act 2022 establishes the NSW Voluntary Assisted Dying Board (the Board) as an independent oversight and decision-making body with responsibility for performing the functions and exercising the powers conferred upon it by the Act.
+The Voluntary Assisted Dying Act 2022 (the Act) establishes the NSW Voluntary Assisted Dying Board (the Board) as an independent oversight and decision-making body with responsibility for performing the functions and exercising the powers conferred upon it by the Act.

 Key functions of the Board include: